-In contrast, Stips et al. [28] used a different method [29] to investigate the causal structure and concluded that their study unambiguously shows one-way causality between the total Greenhouse Gases and GMTA [global mean surface temperature anomalies].
-Specifically, it is confirmed that the former, especially CO_2 , are the main causal drivers of the recent warming.
+In contrast, Stips et al. [43] used a different method [44] to investigate the causal structure and concluded that their study unambiguously shows one-way causality between the total Greenhouse Gases and GMTA [global mean surface temperature anomalies].
+Specifically, it is confirmed that the former, especially $CO_2$ , are the main causal drivers of the recent warming.

-Here we use a different path to study the causal relation between temperature and CO2 concentration with the emphasis given on the exploratory and explanatory aspect of our analyses.
-While we occasionally use the Ganger statistical test, this is not central in our approach.
+Here we use a different path to study the causal relation between temperature and $CO_2$ concentration with the emphasis given on the exploratory and explanatory aspect of our analyses.
+While we occasionally use the Granger statistical test, this is not central in our approach.
 Rather, we give the emphasis on time directionality in the relationship, which we try to identify in the simplest possible manner, i.e., by finding the lag, positive or negative, which maximizes the cross-correlation between the two processes (see Section 4.1).
 We visualize our results by plots, so as to be simple, transparent, intuitive, readily understandable by the reader and hopefully persuading.
 For the algorithmic-friendly reader we also provide statistical testing results which just confirm what is directly seen in the graphs.

 Another difference of our study from most of the earlier ones is our focus on changes, rather than current states, in the processes we investigate.
 This puts in central place in our analyses the technique of process differencing.
-This technique is quite natural and also powerful in studying time directionality [17].
-We note that differencing (which has also been used in Reference [26]) has been criticized for potentially eliminating long-run effects and hence providing information on short-run effects only [27].
+This technique is quite natural and also powerful in studying time directionality [30].
+We note that differencing has also been used in a study by Humlum et al. [45], which has several similarities with our study, even though it is not posed in a formal causality context, as well as in the study by Kodra et al. [41].
+However, differencing has been criticized for potentially eliminating long-run effects and hence providing information on short-run effects only [42,46].
 Even if this speculation were valid, it would not invalidate the differencing technique for the following reasons: